 • Cross-compilation support with new default settings in settings.yml: os_build, arch_build, os_target, arch_target.
-They are automatically removed from the package_id computation, or kept if they are the only ones defined (as it happens usually with dev-tools packages).
-It is possible to keep them too with the self. info.include_build_settings() method (call it in your package_id() method).
+These are automatically removed from the package_id computation, or kept if they are the only ones defined (as usually happens with dev-tools packages).
+You can also keep them with the self.info. include_build_settings() method (call it in your package_id() method).

-Important: Please don't use cross-build settings os_build, arch_build for standard packages and libraries.
+Important: Do not use cross-build settings os_build and arch_build for standard packages and libraries.
 They are only useful for packages that are used via build_requires, like cmake_installer or mingw_installer.

-· Model and utilities for Windows subsystems
+• Model and utilities for Windows subsystems

+'''

+os:

+Windows:

-os: Windows: subsystem: [None, cygwin, msys, msys2, wsl]
+subsystem: [None, cygwin, msys, msys2, ws1]

+'''

-This subsetting can be used by build helpers as CMake, to act accordingly.
+This subsetting can be used by build helpers such as CMake to act accordingly.